Millisecond Cadence Radio Frequency Interference Filters: Filter Effects

-First we sample the space described by Table~\ref{table:paramater_space}, which we use to create a pulse profile.
-From this profile we calculate the ideal boxcar width.
+First, we sample the space described by Table~\ref{table:paramater_space}, which we use to create a pulse profile.
+From this profile, we calculate the ideal boxcar width.
 We sample this profile and inject this into the file.
+For more details about the above process, see \textsc{will}'s documentation\footnote{\url{https://josephwkania.github.io/will/}}.
 We sequentially clean this file with each one of the filters, and perform the same pulse detection as described above.
 We record these values and provide a summary in Table~\ref{tab:synthetic_pulses}.
+An additional breakdown is given in Fig.~\ref{fig:ks_ad}.

-The first column is the average pulse amplitude, $\overline{\text{Amplitude}}$, that is the mean amplitude of the boxcar convolved pulse.
-We see that each filter has some loss and composite filter inherits these losses.
+The first column is the average pulse amplitude, $\overline{\text{Amplitude}}$, i.e., the mean amplitude of the boxcar convolved pulse.
+We see that each filter has some loss, and the Composite filter inherits these losses.
 The next column, $\overline{\text{Noise}}$ is the average of the convolved noise levels at each pulse window.
 We see that both outlier filters provide a substantial reduction in the noise level.
 The average S/N over all the pulses is $\overline{\text{S/N}}$.
+Folded S/N adds all the pulses together and then runs the boxcar detection on the resulting pulse.

-To test the distribution of injected against that of the recovered pulses we used two statistical tests, the Kolmogorov-Smirnov (KS) and the Anderson-Darling (AD) two sample tests.
-The goal of both these tests is to quantify the difference between the injected and recovered pulse distributions.
+To test the distribution of injected to recovered pulses, we use two statistical tests, the two sample Kolmogorov-Smirnov (KS) \citep{KOLMOGOROV, Smirnov} and the Anderson-Darling (AD) \citep{anderson-darling} tests.
+The goal of both tests is to quantify the difference between the injected and recovered pulse distributions.
 In the ideal case, the RFI filtering should bring these distributions closer together by removing spurious signals that distort our view of the recovered pulse without degrading the pulses.
-Since we are injecting pulse samples we need to find a way to map these values to S/Ns.
-We take inspiration from Lilliefors Test \citep[][]{Lilliefors1967OnTK}.
-Lilliefors test is a normality test for when the mean and variance is unknown.
-The test divides by the variance and subtracts the mean.
-Likewise we can make the powers and the recovered S/N unit variance and zero mean, and then apply both two sample tests.
+Since we are injecting pulse samples, we need to find a way to map these values to S/Ns.
+We take inspiration from the Lilliefors test \citep[][]{Lilliefors1967OnTK}, a normality test for when the mean and variance is unknown.
+The Lilliefors test makes the population variance one and the population mean zero before performing the normality tests, thus testing if the samples come from a normal distribution, but necessarily one with unit variance and zero mean.
+Likewise, we can make the powers and the recovered S/N unit variance and zero mean, and then apply both two sample tests.
 This will change the degrees of freedom, so we cannot report significance values without numerical simulation of these tests.